wise-bit/wise-bit/README.md

 - ⚡ Fun fact: ...
 -->

-Currently a Computer Science and Mathematics Dual Major student at the University of Ottawa.
+#### I'm a Computer Science and Mathematics Dual Major student at the University of Ottawa.

 🔭 I’m currently working on software development with uOttawa Outreach.

+💬 Extremely interested in Machine Learning and literally anything related to mathematics!

-📫 Please feel free to contact me for any reason whatsoever!
+📫 Please feel free to contact me for any reason whatsoever!!